Psychometric Assessments

 Game Based Assessments

-Some companies are using 'game based assessments' (GBAs) in their selection processes.
+Companies are now using 'game based assessments' (GBAs) more frequently in their selection processes.
 These can be taken on a computer or any mobile device, although there is evidence that candidates that use a mobile phone score slightly lower.
 GBAs are designed to be easily accessible.
 The individual games will be simple to play and are not biased towards people with gaming experience.
 Test providers and companies believe that GBAs offer a more enjoyable candidate experience, and cite very high completion rates and positive feedback from candidates as evidence of this.

 As a candidate, you will be provided with a link to the test platform to take a series of video-based exercises.
 Whilst they may have the look and feel of quite simple games, remember that it is still an assessment, so approach them with focused attention and a readiness to perform at your best.
 Also, read all instructions carefully before starting each exercise even if you have met the same or a similar test before with a different company.